-On this day 450 years ago, one of the bloodiest events in the sad life of Mary Queen of Scots took place.
+On this day in 1566, one of the bloodiest events in the sad life of Mary, Queen of Scots took place in Edinburgh.
 As she sat eating dinner in her rooms at Holyrood, a mob of men broke into the chamber brandishing their weapons at her dinner companion, her Italian secretary David Rizzio.

 Rizzio was a close associate of Mary's, and she would often confide in him, leading to a degree of resentment against Rizzio from other members of the court, including Mary's husband, Henry Darnley.
 Was the attack on Rizzio motivated by jealousy, rage, or something more politically significant?

 Is it possible that Mary herself was the intended victim?
 It is thought unlikely, but could be a possibility.